steinst/PivotAlign/README.md

 Usage
 --------
 In order to run the system, you need `parallel corpora` and the `Apertium dictionaries` or other dictionaries in the same format.
-I have made the parallel corpora I used in the TIAD 2021 shared task available for download.
-[Dropbox] The apertium dictionaries are available [here](https://tiad2021.unizar.es/data/TransSets_ApertiumRDFv2_1_CSV.zip).
+I have made the parallel corpora I used in the TIAD 2021 shared task available for [download](https://www.dropbox.com/sh/8i0q2iphmdre1m4/AADr4OYyhUZP_TmDPilcfRsOa?dl=0).
+The apertium dictionaries are available [here](https://tiad2021.unizar.es/data/TransSets_ApertiumRDFv2_1_CSV.zip).

 We assume you place the parallel corpora under `PivotAlign/parallel` and the Apertium dictionaries under `PivotAlign/Apertium`.
 The corpora have been tokenized and lemmatized using SpaCy.